stevehoover/warp-v/README.md

 ![WARP-V logo](doc/img/WARP-V.png)

-### The open-source RISC-V core IP you can bend to your needs!
+### The open-source RISC-V core IP you can shape to your needs!

 # Overview